benchan911/tp/docs/DeveloperGuide.md

 ### Performance Tracker
 *Class diagram of the Performance component*

 ### Student List Collection
 *Class diagram of the Student List component*
+1. When a user enters a studentList-related command, the command is analysed by `StudentCommandInterpreter`.
+1. Once determined, the relevant class that corresponds to the type of command is created.
+1. Then, the class will execute base on its function.
+It modifies `studentListCollection`.
+1. These commands are then returned to `Duke.run()` to `execute()`.

+Note that:
+* To create a new studentList use `student add`.
+The new studentList will be added to the existing studentLists that is stored inside the studentListCollection in chronological order of when it is created.
+* To view all existing studentList in studentListCollection use `student list`
+*

 ## Design & Implementation